 Unaudited financial statements will not be accepted by the administrative and regulatory authorities.
 They do not meet the mandatory requirements for a user of financial statements can reliably adopt in making their decisions.

 Unaudited financial statements also do not provide independent third-party assurance about the accuracy of the information contained therein.
-There is a limited number of stakeholders who benefit from the unaudited financial statements.
+There is a limited number of stakeholders who benefit from unaudited financial statements.

 Audited Financial Statements

-On the other hand, the audited financial statements are financial reports that have been subject to independent verification and examination by a licensed auditor,
+On the other hand, audited financial statements are financial reports that have been subject to independent verification and examination by a licensed auditor,

 who utilizes generally accepted accounting principles such as accounting framework and International Financial Reporting Standards (IFRS).
 The auditor also utilizes International Standards on Auditing (ISA) for detailed approach and methodology in performing the audit engagements.